rohanthewiz/church_monolithic/README.md

 ### Initial Run
 - I do apologize that there is some seeding required here -- please be patient.
 (On the TODO is to accomplish the above seeding via Grift scripts or something similar.)
 - Start the server `./church`
-- (Missing: a file with a token with which to start administration)
+- A token is written to the file `token.txt` in the project root.
+Use the token to create the superadmin user with a url similar to:
+ `TheServerDomain/super?username=mysuperuser&password=secret&token=theTokenblahblah.`
 - The slug of the Main menu should be hardwired to "main-menu".
 For now manually update that DB entry
 - The slug for the Footer menu also should be hardwired to "footer-menu"
+- Some sites may want to make a hardwire of "contact-us" for a Contact page also depending on design.

 ### Install RunIt process supervisor (Optional) for running the app resiliently
 sudo apt-get install runit